WLTX: WLTX: Lewis Television ownership

 Palmetto Radio Corporation announced in April 1977 it would sell WNOK radio and television to Lewis Broadcasting, a company owned by Savannah, Georgia businessman and politician Julius Curtis Lewis Jr., for $4 million.
 When the sale took effect in April 1978, Lewis changed the station's call sign from WNOK-TV to WLTX.
 While the radio stations remained under common ownership, station officials wanted to change channel 19's image.
 Laughridge said that the WLTX call letters would be easier to promote and easier for viewers to remember.

 In 1984, Lewis applied for a nearly five-fold increase in WLTX's effective radiated power from a new tower northeast of Columbia.
-Channel 19 had previously operated at 1.2 million watts, but the new facility would operate at five million watts, the maximum power allowed for analog UHF stations.
+The new facility would operate at five million watts, the maximum power allowed for analog UHF stations.
 The new tower would be the tallest in the market and give WLTX a coverage area comparable to that of WIS.
 The new facility and 2049 ft tower were activated in June 1985.
 It doubled the station's coverage area, providing secondary Grade B coverage as far east as Florence, as far north as Lancaster, and as far west as Aiken.
 It also gave the station primary coverage of outer suburbs like Orangeburg and Newberry; these areas had only received a Grade B signal.

 In January 1995, WLTX began airing United Paramount Network (UPN) programming on a secondary basis, beginning first with Star Trek: Voyager and expanding at UPN's insistence to additional network programming that fall.
 Citing scheduling difficulties, WLTX dropped UPN programs in September 1997.
 The market was without UPN programming until Sumter-licensed WQHB (channel 63) signed on that November.